EDIorg/data-package-best-practices/docs/_posts/2019-11-21-using-bookdown.md

             - this: `## Metadata concept {-}`
             - or even this: `# {-}`
             - it might be a hack. if so, advise on better way.

-        - what happens to files that have only second-level headings `##`  - they become subsections of the chapter loaded just ahead of them (with a top-level heading)
+        - what happens to files that have only second-level headings `##`
+            - they become subsections of the chapter loaded just ahead of them (that has a top-level heading)

 - the search function (in header) only works once files are on a server.
-To preview drafts, use serve_book (if installed) or generate thru an Rproject.
+To preview drafts, use ` serve_book ` (if installed) or generate thru an Rproject.